Dewey Soriano: Early life and minor league career

-Dewey Soriano was born in Prince Rupert, British Columbia, the sixth of ten children of Angel Lorenzo Soriano, a fisherman originally from Spain, and Anna Bundgaard, a farmer’s daughter from Denmark.
+Dewey Soriano was born in Prince Rupert, British Columbia, the sixth of ten children of Angel Lorenzo Soriano, a fisherman originally from Spain, and Anna Bundgaard, a farmer's daughter from Denmark.
 Soriano moved to Seattle with his family when he was five.
 He played baseball at Franklin High School in Seattle; among his teammates on the Quakers were Fred Hutchinson and newspaper columnist Emmett Watson.

 As a 19-year-old, Soriano made his minor league pitching debut with the Seattle Rainiers in 1939.
 He appeared in nine games that year, but only two in 1940 as a knee injury basically ended his year on the baseball diamond.
 He became a regular player for the Rainiers in 1941 and 1942.
 His career was interrupted by WWII; Soriano spent 4 years in the merchant marine, returning to play for Seattle in 1946.

-Traded in 1947, Siriano spend the next several years with a wide range of minor league teams.
+Traded in 1947, Soriano spend the next several years with a wide range of minor league teams.
 In 1949, using money borrowed from his brothers, he became the part-owner and player-manager of the Yakima Bears for both the 1949 and 1950 seasons.
 His playing career ended in 1951.
 As a player, Soriano made it as high as Triple-A, but never made it to the majors.